-We will now look at the existing tracing solutions for which detailed design and implementation documentation is publicly available.
-This study will focus on tracers available under open-source license, given that closed-source tracers do not provide such detailed documentation.
-The requirements fulfilled by each tracer as well as their design choices will be exposed.
-Areas in which LTTng requirements differ from these tracers will be outlined.
+We now look at existing tracing solutions for which detailed design and implementation documentation is publicly available.
+This study focuses on tracers available under an opensource license, given that closed-source tracers do not provide such detailed documentation.
+The requirements fulfilled by each tracer as well as their design choices are exposed.
+Areas in which LTTng requirements differ from these tracers are outlined.

 DTrace [Cantrill et al. 2004], first made available in 2003 and formally released as part of Sun's Solaris 10 in 2005, aims at providing information to users about the way their operating system and applications behave by executing scripts performing specialized analysis.
 It also provides the infrastructure to collect the event trace into memory buffers, but aims at moderate event production rates.
-It disables interrupts to protect the tracer from concurrent execution contexts on the same processor and a sequence lock to protect the clock source usage from concurrent modifications.
+It disables interrupts to protect the tracer from concurrent execution contexts on the same processor, and uses a sequence lock to protect the clock source from concurrent modifications.
+Therefore, while very flexible, DTrace cannot provide the same coverage (e.g., applicable in NMI context) or the same low overhead (lockless tracing) as LTTng.

-SystemTAP [Prasad et al. 2005] provides scriptable probes which can be connected on top of Markers, Tracepoints or Kprobes [Mavinakayanahalli et al. 2006].
-It is designed to provide a safe language to express the scripts to run at the instrumentation site, but does not aim at optimizing probe performance for high data volume, since it was originally designed to gather information exclusively from Kprobes breakpoints and therefore expects the user to carefully filter out the unneeded information to diminish the probe effect.
+SystemTAP [Prasad et al. 2005] provides scriptable probes which can be connected on top of Linux kernel statically defined tracepoints (Markers or Tracepoints) or dynamically inserted (Kprobes [Mavinakayanahalli et al. 2006]) tracepoints.
+It is designed to provide a safe language to express the scripts to run at the instrumentation site, but does not aim at optimizing probe performance for high data volume.
+Indeed, it was originally designed to gather information exclusively from Kprobes breakpoints and therefore expects the user to carefully filter out the unneeded information to diminish the probe effect.
 It disables interrupts and takes a busy-spinning lock to synchronize concurrent tracing site execution.
-The LKET project (Linux Kernel Event Tracer) re-used the SystemTAP infrastructure to trace events, but reached limited performance results given it shared much of SystemTAP's heavy synchronization.
+The LKET project (Linux Kernel Event Tracer) re-used the SystemTAP infrastructure to trace events, but reached limited performance results given the fact that it shared much of SystemTAP's heavy synchronization.
+System-Tap is very similar to DTrace in several respects, and suffers from the same limitations as compared to LTTng.
+One key difference is that the probe scripts are compiled into more efficient native code in SystemTap, instead of bytecode in DTrace.

 Ftrace, started in 2009 by Ingo Molnar, aims primarily at kernel tracing suited for kernel developer's needs.
-It primarily lets specialized trace analysis modules run in kernel-space to generate either a trace or analysis output, available to the user in text format.
-It also integrates a binary buffer data extraction which aims at providing efficient data output.
-It is currently based on per-cpu busy-spinning locks and interrupt disabling to protect the tracer against concurrent execution contexts.
-It is currently evolving to a lockless buffering scheme.
+It is mostly based on specialized trace analysis modules run in kernelspace to generate either a trace or analysis output, available to the user in text format.
+It also integrates binary buffer data extraction to provide efficient data output.
+Until recently, it was based on per-cpu busy-spinning locks, and interrupt disabling, to protect the tracer against concurrent execution contexts.
+It now implements a lockless buffering scheme similar to that already used by LTTng.